prajin-op/btp-s4hana-kyma-business-process-extension/README.md

 17. You can also notice that in the BusinessPartner Validation UI, the status is now set as COMPLETED.

 ## Known Issues

 No known issues.

 ## How to Obtain Support

-In case you find a bug, or you need additional support, please [open an issue](https://github.com/SAP-samples/cloud-extension-s4hana-business-process/issues/new) here in GitHub.
+In case you find a bug, or you need additional support, please [open an issue](https://github.com/SAP-samples/cloud-extension-s4hana-business-process/issues/new) in GitHub.

 ## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
+Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.